 There are so many options when it comes to weighted lap pads and pillows.
 But, all fall into one of two categories.
 The first is getting one ready-made.
 These are some of my favorite picks from Amazon.
 If you go this route you may want to have your child help you select it, but at least consider if there’s a type of fabric or color they may be drawn to.

-1. Basic 3 lb Lap Pad – This is a great all around lap pad, and can be ordered in different sizes.
+1. Basic Budget 3 lb Weighted Lap Pad – This is a great all around lap pad, and can be ordered in different weights.
+It’s also machine washable!

-3. Jumbo Weighted Lap Pad – This is a larger and non-descript lap pad.
+6. Jumbo Weighted Lap Pad – This is a larger and non-descript weighted lap pad.
 Perfect for kids 5 and older.

 I love DIY and putting something together myself, if you have the time these DIY versions might be a good fit for you: